back to christmas index

 The range is only limited by the imagination.
 Certain colors will be associated with certain styles at times.
 The Danish tree with the red and white of the flag and the golden wheat and metallic colors is typical.
 Swedish flag of Blue and Gold, or Tartan colors of Red and Green make a basic scheme to work from.

 Gingham bows could provide a duo of white and whatever country colors that pleased you.
+Speaking of bows, there are so many pretty varieties available during the Christmas season.
+Their colors could be the foundation for a whole color scheme.

 ornament